Aditi55Pathak/PythonFabric/README.md

 Fabric is a high-level Python library designed to execute shell commands remotely over SSH, providing a simple yet powerful tool for managing and automating deployment, system administration, and other tasks on multiple servers.

+### Installation for windows

+Check if pip is configured correctly.
+If yes, than for windows run the command : pip install fabric

 ### Key Features

 1. **Remote Command Execution**: Run shell commands on remote servers via SSH.